CraftAcademyLabs/ca_course/ionic/the_back-end.md

 ### Adding a User class

 We know that we will be accessing our Rails app from an external client and that we will require authentication.
-At this point you are familiar with Devise - one of the most popular authentication libraries for Rails applications.
-We will be using `devise_token_auth` a token based authentication gem for Rails JSON APIs.
+At this point, you are familiar with Devise - one of the most popular authentication libraries for Rails applications.
+We will be using `devise_token_auth` a token-based authentication gem for Rails JSON APIs.
 It is designed to work well with `ng-token-auth` the token based authentication module for AngularJS.

 As usual, we will be testing our units with RSpec and in order to make writing our specs a breeze, we will use `shoulda-matchers`, but this is probably old news for you at this stage.
 Again, if you need some pointers please go back in this documentation and revisit the [BDD with Rails](https://craftacademy.gitbooks.io/coding-as-a-craft/content/bdd_with_rails.html) chapter.